New to North CarolinaCompare Car Insurance Quotes in 3 Steps

 - Electrical, radar, and vascar are used by State Highway Patrol, DMV License and Theft Bureau (enforcement), and the local police.

-- Children less than five years of age and less than 40 pounds in weight must sit in child safety seats.
+- Children less than 5 years old and less than 40 pounds in weight must sit in child safety seat in the rear of the car.

 - In vehicles with active passenger-side airbags that have rear seats, a child must be properly secured in the rear seat, or you face fines and court costs.

 - Seatbelts are mandatory for driver and front seat passengers.
-All children under 16, in the front or back seats, must wear seatbelts or be secured in child safety seats.
+All children under 16 years old, in the front or back seats, must wear seatbelts or be secured in child safety seats.

 - You must stop for school buses loading or unloading.
 On divided highways, if you are on the opposite side of the median, you do not have to stop.